 Veterans are still waiting to see a doctor.
 Two years ago, vets were waiting a long time for care at Veterans Affairs clinics.
 At one facility in Phoenix, for example, veterans waited on average 115 days for an appointment.
 Adding insult to injury, some VA schedulers were told to falsify data to make it looks like the waits weren’t that bad.
 The whole scandal ended up forcing the resignation of the VA secretary at the time, Eric Shinseki.

 Congress and the VA came up with a fix: Veterans Choice, a $10 billion program.
 Veterans received a card that was supposed to allow them to see a non-VA doctor if they were either more than 40 miles away from a VA facility or they were going to have to wait longer than 30 days for a VA provider to see them.

 The problem was, Congress gave them only 90 days to set up the system.
 Facing that deadline, the VA turned to two private companies to administer the program — helping veterans get an appointment with a doctor and then working with the VA to pay that doctor.

 It sounds like a simple idea but it’s not working.
 Wait times have gotten worse.
 There are 70,000 more vets waiting at least a month for an appointment than there were at this time last year.

-Posted by GPD on May 17, 2016, With 259 Reads Filed under Veterans Administration (VA).
+Posted by GPD on May 17, 2016, With 261 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.